 Master of Science

-- Baccalaureate graduates who want to continue their education through obtaining a graduate degree.
+- Baccalaureate graduates who want to continue their education through obtaining a graduate degree; or

-- Professionals currently working in the field of exercise and sports science who want to obtain a professional certification as a clinical exercise physiologist.
+- Professionals currently working in the field of exercise and sports science who want to obtain a professional certification as a clinical exercise physiologist or a master’s degree

 - Classes are scheduled in the evenings to accommodate working professionals.